 This DBD Class will be aimed at those who want an additional challenge from MS/Plus.
 Calls will be selected from the Mainstream and/or Plus Lists (announced at the beginning of each tip) and may be called from non-standard positions where the instructor will emphasize the definition of the call regardless of the starting or ending formation.

-This class runs concurrently in one room with the C1 Workshop.
-Class led by Betsy Gotta
+This class runs concurrently in one room with the C1 Class and is led by Betsy Gotta

-This workshop runs concurrently in one room with the Advanced Workshop.
-Workshop led by Dane Bragg.
+This class runs concurrently in one room with the Beginner's Mainstream Class.
+Class led by Dane Bragg.

 Who says Challenge Dancer's don't have fun?

-This class runs concurrently in one room with the Mainstream/Plus DBD Workshop through the Fall.
+This class runs concurrently in one room with the MS/Plus DBD Class.
 Class led by Betsy Gotta.

-Click here for Betsy's C1 Workshop teaching outline.
+Click here for Betsy's C1 Class teaching schedule.

-This Class typically meets twice-monthly.
-We’ll pick up where we left off with the C2 Class content taught through May of last year.
-Drew Allen will start things off with a full review of the material previously covered (the class list is available here) and then we’ll focus on what we can cover from the remainder of the C2 List as our primary focus each Wednesday night (as our Challenge I Workshop had been moved to Tuesdays for the 2017-18 Season).
 Challenge Programming can only happen in Philadelphia if we support it.
-A minimum of 10 Dancers who plan to regularly attend this C2 Class is required for IS to justify the commitment of resources needed to make it work.
-Some flexibility in published dates may be required to ensure the Class is worthwhile to those who do make the commitment.
+A minimum of 10 Dancers who plan to regularly attend this Challenge Programing is required for IS to justify the commitment of resources needed to make it work.
+Some flexibility in published dates may be required to ensure these events are worthwhile to those who do make the commitment.

-* Note: This C2 Class is eligible for Board review at any point after the third instance where the Class does not have sufficuent attendance to complete a square (at least 8 dancers) on a planned Class night.
-Please keep this in mind when committing to attend a Class Night.
+* Note: Challenge Wednesdays are eligible for Board review at any point after the third instance where we don't have sufficient attendance to complete a square (at least 8 dancers) on a planned Wednesday night.
+Please keep this in mind when committing to attend on Wednesdays.
 We know the unexpected sometimes happens.
 We also need to be responsible to our resources.
 Thanks for your cooperation!

 Prepayment includes all Tuesday classes and dances/workshops in a prepayment period.
 If prepayment is not paid by the second night of each prepayment period, the dancer must pay the payment-at-the-door rate through the remainder of the current period.